Using a free VPN, whether it’s to watch Netflix or any other reason, is generally a very bad idea.

 Only instead of that risk being getting hacked or having your data sold, it’s that their security measures might fail.

 You should also be aware they aren’t going to work with Netflix all of the time.
-So if you’d rather enjoy consistent security and a better-than-average level of performance consistency, take a look at our guide on The Best Netflix VPNs instead.
+So if you’d rather enjoy consistent security and a better-than-average level of performance consistency, take a look at our guide on the best Netflix VPNs that will unlock even more movies and TV shows.

 Otherwise, here are the only 2 free VPNs we suggest as a last resort for watching Netflix: